Manish-0914/Scholarshipfinder/README.md

 ## 🚀 Run Locally

-Follow the steps below to run the project locally on your machine.
+Follow the steps below to run the project locally on your computer.

 ---